Gun laws in Florida: Firearm sales

 Buyers must be at least 21 years old to purchase any firearm in Florida from a licensed vendor.
 There is a waiting period of the longer of 3 business days or until background checks clear unless the purchaser has a concealed carry permit, is trading in a different firearm, the purchase is for a rifle or shotgun and the purchaser has completed a 16-hour hunter safety class in addition to holding a hunter safety certification card, or the purchaser is law enforcement or military.

 As state law on waiting periods and background checks do not apply to sales by non-licensed sellers, the Florida Constitution, Art VIII Sec.
 5(b), permits counties to enact ordinances that require a criminal history records check and a 3 to 5-day waiting period for non-licensed sellers when any part of a firearm sale is conducted on property to which the public has the "right of access", such as at a gun show conducted on public property.
 These local option ordinances may not be applied to holders of a concealed weapons license.
-Only Miami-Dade, Broward, Palm Beach, Hillsborough, and Volusia counties had enacted such ordinances.
+Only Alachua County, Florida, Miami-Dade, Broward, Palm Beach, Hillsborough, and Volusia counties had enacted such ordinances.